elibroftw/blog.elijahlopez.ca/content/posts/monero-payment-processing.md

 ### Pros

-- allows using the same architecture accross a multitude of apps
+- allows using the same architecture across a multitude of apps
-- good for entreprise
+- good for enterprise
 - decouples processing from application code
 - long-term perfection